Your Home Audio Equipment Headquarters

 What We Do:

-We buy, sell, trade and receive donations of used home audio equipment such as turntables, receivers, amplifiers, speakers, vintage radios and similar accessories (like the photos below).
+We buy, sell, trade, repair and receive donations of used home audio equipment such as turntables, receivers, amplifiers, speakers, vintage radios and similar accessories (like the photos below).
 Even if broken, we'll either try to fix it or break it down for our audio parts scrap yard (our effort to salvage vintage audio parts to repair or restore local audio equipment).
 For items in good working condition or needing minor repairs we can usually offer cash, but sometimes the work and parts we put into an item costs us more than we can sell it for, so we may or may not pay for items in rough condition.

 Before you go out and buy and brand new (very cheaply made & usually unrepairable) home audio setup, stop by and check out our large inventory of used record players, turntables, amplifiers, receivers, speakers and more.
 We also carry a complete line of belts and needles for record players and turntables, as well as the more common audio tubes.
 In addition, we have a vast collection of random audio equipment parts: knobs, hinges, tone arms, feet, resistors, capacitors, cartridges, connectors and more.
 Before putting audio components out for sale we test them and make sure everything is working properly and, if not, restore components to good working order.
 If you aren't happy with your purchase you may return any undamaged components within 7 days for a full refund.
 This way you can set up your stereo components at home and give them a gentle "test drive" to make sure you are happy about your purchase.
 Also, yes, you may trade-in or upgrade your old setup for a new one.